The Highland Lute: Analysis

 Various scholars have attempted to find clashes between Homer's "Lahuta of the Highlands" and "The Iliad", especially in the atmosphere by the two poems.
 They have compared characters that have common traits, event scenes, etc. Their conclusion was that the Homeric poem, with the exception of the distant model on which the poet was based, shared the Balkan affiliation with the Fishtian poem.
 The main conflict in the poem, between the Albanians and the Slavs, between the two nations is justified as a natural conflict, of genesis, in the famous proverbial verse "we have lost friends".
 However, the poet calls for avoiding the inevitable fatality "God in heaven and on earth But always our brother and sister".
 However the events are extremely tense giving the Highland Lute the form of dramatically original epic from other nations’ epics with mostly less intense story telling.
 There is a pathological hatred between the two sides, not only among humans, but also between the relevant mythological beings, between nature, natural phenomena, and so on.
 This makes it impossible for the spirit of either side to rest or to cease to fight.
 In the Highland Lute, the hatred between the enemy camps is the contagious plasma of the poem.
 It puts together the clusters of characters.
 The poem travels between fantasy and reality clustering both imaginary and real characters.
-Both sides have undisputed right to all territories, events, to fight, to make peace, etc. The heavenly reality is no more than the reality of every day life and no more terrestrial than imagined and fantasized in a mountainous, all-natural familiarity among the two groups.
+Both sides have undisputed right to all territories, events, to fight, to make peace, etc. The heavenly reality is no more than the reality of everyday life and no more terrestrial than imagined and fantasized in a mountainous, all-natural familiarity among the two groups.
 Albania's time establishes a completely human, almost parental, relationship with Ali Pasha of Gucia when the moment is played with the fate of the nation.
 The great fairy is the poet's life-long sister, giving him courage and the spirit to follow the development of events, such as poems and curses.
 Likewise, other clocks, by tribal names or other clans by mountain names.
 The typical familiarity of this nature is created in the guest song "Zana" known for its rare artistic values.
 The poet seeks to put the historical characters of the work in the binomial with the mythological characters.